The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Hiring (renting) a car or campervan is a great way to experience any road trip.
 Find the best rental prices using DriveNow.
 Vehicles can be hired from the Melbourne Airport, in the city, and in some suburban areas.

-This suggested one-day self-drive itinerary is based on years of experience driving the Great Ocean Road as a tour guide.
+This suggested one-day Great Ocean Road self-drive itinerary is based on years of experience as a tour guide.

-Previously, as an owner-driver of a small 22 seat tour bus, I was able to create a guided tour that took visitors to the absolute best spots over two days, I also did one-day tours and know how exhausting it can be.
+Previously, as an owner-driver of a small 22-seat tour bus, I created a guided tour that took visitors to the absolute best spots over two days.
+I also did one-day tours and know how exhausting it can be.

 It starts from, and returns to, Melbourne but can be easily adapted if you are traveling on elsewhere, such as to Adelaide.